bec-archer/SR80-Manuals/user-manual.md

 When an auto-report fires, a brief amber banner appears at the top of the screen on admin devices.
 It shows a one-line summary of what happened.
 Tap it to go straight to Bug Reports, or wait 8 seconds and it dismisses on its own.
 If multiple alerts come in at once, they queue up and show one at a time.

 The **Bug Reports** link in Admin Settings shows a badge count of unread notifications.
 It clears when you open the Bug Reports view.

 ---

+## Equipment Tags

+ShopTracker supports QR sticker tags that permanently identify a physical piece of equipment.
+Once a sticker is on a cylinder or pump and linked in the app, anyone in the shop can scan it to jump straight to that item's current job — no searching, no scrolling.

+Tags are stickers with a unique QR code printed on them.
+They don't mean anything until they're assigned to a piece of equipment in the app for the first time.
+After that, the sticker stays on the equipment forever, and the app always knows what it is.

+---

+### Getting Sticker Sheets

+Sticker sheets are printed ahead of time and kept at the front counter, ready to use when equipment comes in.

+To print a batch:

+1. Open the **QR Sticker Sheet** file (ask Bec for the link — it opens in any browser).
+2. Set the count if you want more or fewer than the default (42 per sheet).
+3. Click **Print** → set scale to 100% with no margins.
+4. Cut out the stickers along the dashed lines.

+Each sticker has a unique ID on it.
+The IDs are meaningless until assigned.
+You can print as many sheets as you want — unused stickers don't need to be tracked anywhere.

+**Tip on placement:** Stick the tag somewhere that won't be removed or covered during repair.
+The barrel of a cylinder works well.
+Avoid end caps, fittings, or anywhere that gets disassembled.
+The tag needs to survive the job and still be readable when the customer brings the equipment back years later.

+---

+### Assigning a Tag at Check-In (Front Counter)

+When a customer brings in equipment that doesn't already have a tag:

+1. Peel a sticker off the sheet and stick it on the equipment.
+2. Create the new work order as normal.
+In the item form, tap **Scan Tag**.
+3. The camera opens with a yellow scan frame — point it at the sticker.
+4. The app reads the code and shows **"Tag Assigned ✓"** in green.
+The sticker is now permanently linked to that piece of equipment.
+5. Finish filling in the rest of the item details and create the work order.

+The link is saved when you create the work order.
+If you save as a draft, the tag assignment is saved with the draft too.

+**Equipment you've seen before:** If the equipment already has a sticker from a previous visit, scan it during check-in the same way.
+The app recognizes it, links the new job to the same equipment record, and may pre-fill the equipment type if that field is still empty.
+A returning cylinder with a tag is faster to check in than one without.

+---

+### Scanning from the Job Board (Front Counter)

+You can scan a sticker at any time — not just during check-in — to jump to an item's current job.

+Tap the **scan icon** (QR viewfinder icon) in the toolbar on the Job Board.
+The camera opens.
+Scan the sticker.
+If the equipment has an active job, the app navigates straight to the item detail for that job.

+This is useful when a customer calls about a job and you want to pull it up quickly, or when a completed item is sitting on the shelf and you need to check its status.

+---

+### Scanning from the Work Queue (Tech Station)

+Tap the **scan icon** in the toolbar on the Tech Station queue screen.
+The camera opens with a yellow scan frame — point it at the sticker on the equipment sitting on the bench.
+The app looks up the item and navigates directly to its detail view with all your normal action buttons ready.

+No more hunting through the queue for the right item.
+Scan the cylinder, start working.

+**If the scan doesn't find anything:** The sticker may not have been assigned during check-in yet.
+Let the front counter know — they can scan it into the work order form.
+If the job was already created without scanning the tag, the front counter can add the tag assignment later by editing the item (pending a future update).

+---

+### Viewing and Reprinting a Tag

+On any item detail card — whether you're on the Front Counter or Tech Station — tap the **QR code icon** in the top-right corner of the item view.
+A large, clean QR code for that item's tag appears.

+From that screen, tap the **Share** button to:
+- AirDrop it to a Mac and print from Preview
+- Save it as an image to Photos
+- Send it via Messages or email

+This is useful for reprinting a tag if a sticker gets damaged or falls off.

+---

+### When There's No Tag

+Not every job will have a tag, especially early on.
+The app works completely normally without one — tags are a convenience, not a requirement.
+You'll only see the "Tag Assigned" indicator if a sticker was scanned at check-in.

+---